The Basic Loan Process

 Home loans come in many shapes and sizes.
 Deciding which loan makes the most sense for your financial situation and goals means understanding the benefits of each.
 Whether you are buying a home or refinancing, there are 2 basic types of home loans.
 Each has different reasons you’d choose them.

 Fixed rate mortgages usually have terms lasting 10, 15, 20, 25 or 30 years.
-Throughout those years, the interest rate and monthly payments remain the same.
+Throughout those years, the interest rate and monthly Principal & Interest payments remain the same.
 You would select this type of loan when you: